The Taylors

 "Campbell H. Taylor, a Pioneer Indain [sic] Lawyer of this city, died at his home, 504 East Fourth Street, this afternoon shortly before 3 O'clock.
 He had been in poor health foe [sic] some time and had not been in the active practice of law for a number of years.
 He was the father of Mrs. Shelly Keys."

-Notes below are courtesy of Ms. Carolyn Ellertson:
+Notes Courtesy of Ms. Carolyn Ellertson:

 Site search Web search